winter

 The abrupt change in weather conditions over the past week, from fog to the second warmest October in decades, contributed to the severity of this snowstorm.
 The central meteorological agency predicts a sharp drop in temperatures, emphasizing the need for swift adaptation to the changing weather patterns.

-As Northern China contends with this early arrival of , it serves as a stark reminder for both the public and authorities to remain vigilant and adaptive in the face of evolving climatic conditions.
+As Northern China contends with this early arrival of winter, it serves as a stark reminder for both the public and authorities to remain vigilant and adaptive in the face of evolving climatic conditions.

 meteorologist